danielfone/chchruby-compsoc-library/README.md

   * Check your new book out to yourself.
   * Fix the annoying grey box around the forms.

 Once you've played around, it's time to fix the application.
-For each spec, open the file, set `is_pending = false`, then run the spec like so:<sup>[3](#three)</sup>
+For each spec, open the file, set `is_pending = false`, then run the spec like so:

     rspec --fail-fast spec/models/book_spec.rb

 You should see a single error.
-Make some changes, then run the command again.
-Once you've fixed the problem, rspec will run until the next failing example.
+Make some changes, then run the command again.<sup>[3](#three)</sup> Once you've fixed the problem, rspec will run until the next failing example.
 Rinse and repeat until every example in the file is passing, then move on to the next file.
 Most of the specs don't depend on each other, so feel free to move on if you get stuck.
 If you get really stuck, example solutions can be found on the [solutions branch](https://github.com/danielfone/chchruby-compsoc-library/commits/solutions).
 While you _can_ tackle the specs in any order you like, it might be easiest to approach it as follows:

     rspec --fail-fast spec/models/book_spec.rb
     rspec --fail-fast spec/models/borrower_spec.rb